 Yet with the establishment of the 'Archipelago' park at the new headquarters of SEB Bank og Pension, a popular venue among skaters, the new urban space Under the Crystal with water cascades, a reflecting pool and light art at Nykredit's new headquarters building The Crystal and Kalvebod Bølge with sea view and sun-filled hours, the area is developing into a new favourite spot for days out.

-Kalvebod Bølge is planned to open up the area and reconnect the city with the water, serving as a meeting place for Copenhageners and visitors alike.
+The idea behind Kalvebod Bølge is to open up the area and reconnect the city with the water, serving as a meeting place for Copenhageners and visitors alike.

 A wave on the sea